projectcapsule/capsule/README.md

 It will install the Capsule controller in a dedicated namespace `capsule-system`.

-## Admission Controllers
-Capsule implements Kubernetes multi-tenancy capabilities using a minimum set of standard [Admission Controllers](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) enabled on the Kubernetes APIs server.
-See the corresponding [section](documentation.md) in the documentation for a detailed list of required Admission Controllers.

-In addition to the required controllers, Capsule implements its own set through the [Dynamic Admission Controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) mechanism, providing callbacks to add further validation or resource patching.

 ## How to create a Tenant
 Use the [scaffold Tenant](config/samples/capsule_v1alpha1_tenant.yaml) and simply apply as cluster admin.